Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 - There is no multi-tasking as such – you are gently guided through the whole process without having to worry about going back and rereading the recipe to find what you need to do next.

-- We even tell you when to place a saucepan lid on and when to remove it.
-You just follow the steps and nothing is left for you guess at – if we don’t tell you to do it then you don’t need to!
+- I even tell you when to place a saucepan lid on and when to remove it.
+You just follow the steps and nothing is left for you guess at – if I don’t tell you to do it then you don’t need to!

 Timing the components of a meal to all finish at the same time….